mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

   ╚═══════════════════════════════════════════════════════════════════════════╝
 ```

-The on-chain components are the Soroban contracts (router, settlement, the two
-aggregators, facilities and adapters) plus the SEP-41/SAC tokens they move.
+The on-chain components are the Soroban contracts (router, settlement, aggregator, facilities and adapters) plus the SEP-41/SAC tokens they move.

 ## 2.4 Architecture constraints